Surveys have revealed that:

 However, we are not able to use Botox® in an area where there is a skin infection present or in individuals with known allergies to any of the ingredients in the wrinkle relaxing injection.

 Patients with neuromuscular disorders such as Myasthenia gravis or Bell’s palsy may be at increased risk of serious side effects and should avoid Botox treatments.
 We would not advise Botox® treatment to those who are pregnant or breastfeeding.

 Side effects with wrinkle reducing injections are relatively rare.
 About ten per cent of people say they get a headache within 24 hours of having the injections.
 Nobody knows why – it’s not necessarily that it causes the headache.

 Headaches are normally short-lived, though, fading within 48 hours.
-Whenever you scratch or pierce skin enough to make it bleed, there is always chance of inflammation.
+Whenever you scratch or pierce skin enough to make it bleed, there is always a chance of inflammation.
 After your treatment you must leave your face alone – no makeup or touching for a good few hours.
 In some cases, the toxin can migrate and cause temporary weakness to nearby small muscles.
-In rare cases there can be drooping of an eyelid or asymmetry of facial expression.
+In rare cases, there can be drooping of an eyelid or asymmetry of facial expression.